kimgibaam/School-Assignment/README.md

 # School-Assignment

--See Markdown files in each project folder!
+- See Markdown files in each project folder!